awsdocs/amazon-lex-developer-guide/doc_source/agent-step-4.md

 1. Choose **Create new identity pool**\.

-1. \.Configure the identity pool\.
+1. Configure the identity pool\.

    1. **Identity pool name** – Enter a name that indicates the pool's purpose, such as **BotPool**\.